Why is Roku charging me $5.99 a month?

 What does the Roku Channel subscription include?

-By subscribing to the Roku Channel, you gain access to a plethora of content, including popular movies, TV shows, and live news from various networks.
-Additionally, the subscription removes advertisements from the Roku Channel, enhancing your viewing experience.
+By subscribing to the Roku Channel, users gain access to a vast library of on-demand movies and TV shows, as well as live news from various networks.
+The subscription also provides additional features such as the ability to stream content on multiple devices and the option to download select titles for offline viewing.

+To manage your Roku Channel subscription, simply navigate to the Roku website or access your account settings through the Roku device.
+From there, you can view and modify your subscription details, including canceling the subscription if desired.